jameshyojaelee/GPT-cell-annotator/reference/gptcellannotator-package.md

 ## Details

-The package prefers HTTPS communication via the FastAPI service but can fall back to the \`gca\` CLI when offline.
+The package is CLI-first and uses the \`gca\` binary by default (offline-capable).
+An optional REST endpoint can be configured when available.
 Set configuration defaults with [`gptca_config()`](https://jameshyojaelee.github.io/CellAnnot-GPT/r/reference/gptca_config.md) and see [`vignette("annotate-seurat")`](https://jameshyojaelee.github.io/CellAnnot-GPT/r/articles/annotate-seurat.md)